List of airports in Chad

 This is a list of airports in Chad, grouped by type and sorted by location.

 Chad, officially known as the Republic of Chad (République du Tchad, جمهورية تشاد or Jumhūriyyat Tshād), is a landlocked country in Central Africa.
 It is bordered by Libya to the north, Sudan to the east, the Central African Republic to the south, Cameroon and Nigeria to the southwest, and Niger to the west.
 The country is divided into 22 regions, which are further divided into departments and Sub-prefectures.

-Chad's capital and largest city is N'Djamena, which is the location of the country's main airport.
-Scheduled passenger service is available at N'Djamena and five other cities.
+Chad's capital and largest city is N'Djamena, which is the location of the country's only airport with scheduled passenger service.

-Toumaï Air Tchad is the national flag carrier airline, operating domestic services within Chad as well as scheduled international services to other African nations.

 Airports

 Airport names shown in bold indicate the airport has scheduled service on commercial airlines.